satiev2007/Final/README.md

-Exam on Introduction to engineering and computer science Make a fork of this repository on your GitHab.
-Read the tasks carefully and complete them according to the instructions.
+Exam on Introduction to engineering and computer science Make a fork of this repositfgnfgnfnory on your GitHab.
+Read the tasks carefully and complete them accognfnfgngfrding to the instructions.
 ✔️ All tasks must be done on the git and uploaded to the GitHub.

 ✔️ Send me a link to your GitHub repository with the completed tasks in a telegram message: @AntigravityApple.